emanlee/Hi-Enhancer/README.txt

 The data can be obtained from https://sourceforge.net/projects/hi-enhancer/files/Blending_kan_data/.
 After downloading, it should be saved to the current folder.
 Users can replace the data or select appropriate signal combinations according to actual requirements.

+If you use your own data, you should use the following code to extract ChIP-seq/DNase-seq signal features from BigWig files.
+$python extract_signalvalues_by_reions.py \
+    -b path/to/chipseq.bigWig \
+    -r path/to/regions.bed \
+    -o path/to/output_features.csv \
+    -w 4000 \
+    -n 400

+Example（Take DNase-seq for extraction of HCT116 as an example）:
+$python extract_signalvalues_by_reions.py     -b HCT116.DNase-seq.bigWig     -r HCT116.positive.bed     -o output_features.csv     -w 4000     -n 400

 #
 #--The --chips parameter is used so that the user can select the appropriate combination of signals to be used according to actual requirements.
 In the command, --chips can be followed by one or more signal names separated by spaces.